jullienl/jullienl.github.io/_posts/2026-02-16-PowerShell-COM-Zero-Touch.md

 >
 > The Firmware Compliance feature does not monitor HPE driver and software versions.

-## Task 3 -- Scheduling group firmware update
+## Step 3 - Scheduling group firmware update

 After identifying the firmware deviation within the group definition, you may choose to perform a group firmware update.
 For this exercise,